BouarfaMahi/The-art-of-invention-marketing/ebook/ebook.md

 As explained in the introduction, the greatest difficulty at this level is knowing exactly what is being sold.
 Indeed, we are selling neither a manufactured good, nor a provision of a service, and not even research.
 Rather, we are selling intellectual property.
 So the pre-development of the product stands out as a collection of information which partly defines the intellectual property.

-Starting from the pre-development, the innovator creates a group of documents called the innova-book, presented in the form of a pro-book; also included is a communication dossier in the form of a press-book.
-So in your second approach, the sales tools consist of the innova-book and the press-book, which we will define in greater detail later.
+Starting from the pre-development, the innovator creates a group of documents called the Innova-Book, presented in the form of a pro-book; also included is a communication dossier in the form of a press-book.
+So in your second approach, the sales tools consist of the Innova-Book and the press-book, which we will define in greater detail later.

 ### Canvassing Tools

 The introductory letter announces the project's existence as well as its advancement, and asks the manufacturer about his or her interest in developing, manufacturing and marketing the product.
 It should be addressed to the Vice-President of Marketing or, if that is not possible, to the President.
 The product/description file positions the product on the market without revealing the invention.

 The non-disclosure agreement defines the legal framework in which the information exchanges are to be carried out, and precedes the co-operation agreement.
 The requirements of the non-disclosure agreement invite the manufacturer to commit him or herself morally and in return we are expected to provide a high-quality of information.